9909-santana-herniman/holbertonschool-printf/README.md

-Project: C - printf\n
+## Project: C - printf
-Team: Adam, Mat, Santana\n

-We are creating our own printf function.\n
+Our team: Adam, Mat, Santana are creating our own printf function.